How expensive is Verona? How much money do I need for Verona?

 Calculated from travelers like you

-How much do vacation rentals cost in Verona?
-Prices vary by location, date, size of the place, and the level of luxury.
+Looking for a hotel in Verona?
+Prices vary by location, date, season, and the level of luxury.
 See below for options.

 Transportation Budget in Verona